BBC-Data-Unit/Council_cuts_during_the_pandemic/README.md

 On the other hand, the Ministry of Housing, Communities and Local Government said some struggling councils had let down their residents through "chronic financial mismanagement".

+# Method

+For our study we concentrated on the upper-tier authorities in England and Wales as well as the single-tier councils in Scotland and Northern Ireland.

+Between April and June, we approached 217 councils in total, asking for details contained in each authority’s ratified budget for 2021-22 and their medium-term financial strategies.

+We asked the councils to provide:

+- Details of whether it had risen council tax in the budget and how the bill for a Band D property would be affected by the rise.
+- Details of any savings planned for 2021-22 and how much of that pertained to adult social services.
+- Whether the council planned to use general reserves to support services in 2021-22.
+- Whether the council’s medium-term financial strategy contained an as yet un-funded shortfall for the 2023-24 financial year and how much that shortfall was.
+- Whether the council had applied for a capitalisation direction and how much it had applied for.

+# Data

+Our findings were shared in a spreadsheet, here [https://docs.google.com/spreadsheets/d/1HgSo21e_8k7GwWLhfoXnTZNtM6f9pQIL8eE3XeOQMDg/edit?usp=sharing]
+We also produced a detailed background pack, here [https://docs.google.com/document/d/1Y8yT5uh47Ev3iX_eo_EDXHy9TK8ck2WxcX9xHr0zKVA/edit?usp=sharing]